microsoft/hi-ml/hi-ml-histopathology/docs/panda_model.md

-# DeepMil model on PANDA dataset
+# DeepMIL model on PANDA dataset

 - How to invoke training on PANDA data, using the existing model config
 - Where to find the results and how to interpret them: AzureML dashboards, HTML report, checkpoints